American Farm Bureau – 5.9+ Million Members

 POLK COUNTY FARM BUREAU FEDERATION

-Next year Polk County Farm Bureau will celebrate the 75th anniversary of our county organization.
+In 2017, Polk County Farm Bureau celebrated our 75th anniversary as a county organization.

 Externally our program areas include economic, legal, research, and regulatory issues.
 Internally we operate under five program areas: Agricultural Education & Promotion, Legislative Outreach & Policy Development, Public Relations, Leadership Development and Organizational Management.
 We enjoy a tradition of being recognized at the state level each year with Awards of Excellence in each of these program areas.